-Vacation All I Ever Wanted, Vacation…Had to Stay Home?
+Vacation All I Ever Wanted…Had to Stay Home – Virtual Vacation Anyone?

 Wow!
 2020 sure hasn’t turned out to be what anyone thought it would be.
-Unless you had global pandemic, virtual school, societal unrest, and murder hornets on your 2020 bingo card, you were most likely experiencing the challenge of having to make some serious adjustments in your “new normal”.
+Unless you had a global pandemic, virtual school, societal unrest, and murder hornets on your 2020 bingo card, you were most likely experiencing the challenge of having to make some serious adjustments in your “new normal”.
+Did your “new normal” include a virtual vacation to replace the one you couldn’t take this year?

 Perform[cb]-ers are not ones to shy from challenges.
 In fact, we like to think that challenges bring the best out in us, and this global pandemic did just that.
 A company that believes that each and every one of our team members is a cultural co-founder, we thrive on being and working together.
 Throughout the year – well, a normal year anyway – we have many outings from going to Howl-o-Scream at Busch Gardens to Rockies baseball games.
 Summer is usually a particularly special time of the year because we also have many outings or group get-togethers, as well as summer Fridays, where the business shuts down at 2:00 every Friday afternoon between Memorial Day and Labor Day (stick a pin in that for a few paragraphs, we’ll come back to it) so that team members can get a little more fun in the sun time.